 Purchase constraints are the major drawback.
 New I Bond purchases are currently restricted to just $10,000 per year per Social Security number, with an additional $5,000 in I Bonds available for purchase through tax refunds.
 That purchase limit is a major drawback for larger investors looking to build a meaningful bulwark against inflation.

 And because I Bonds don't make regular interest payments but instead pay you your income when you sell, they're not a good option for those looking to fund any part of their living expenses with the current interest from the bonds.
 I Bonds are very safe, but they don't offer daily liquidity as would be available through a money market fund or online savings account, for example.

 Like I Bonds, TIPS include an element of inflation protection.
 An important distinction, however, is that TIPS' principal values are adjusted to incorporate the current inflation rate, whereas I Bonds receive an adjustment in their interest rates to reflect inflation.
-TIPS' interest payments also vary with the Consumer Price Index, but indirectly; when investors' principal values are adjusted for inflation, their interest payments will also adjust.
+TIPS' interest payments also vary with the CPI, but indirectly; when investors' principal values are adjusted for inflation, their interest payments will also adjust.